 - F. A home business use will meet the following criteria: - 1) Not more than one person not residing in the home is to be employed on the premises at the same time. - 2) No outside merchandise displays. - G. Sufficient off-street parking for the employee and clients is to be provided.
 Any required deliveries can only be made by vehicles consistent with normal residential activities between the hours of 7:00 a.m. and 7:00 p.m.
-The outside parking of not more than two business vehicles for each dwelling unit on the lot is permitted in all residential districts provided the vehicles: - 1) Do not exceed one-ton capacity (manufacturer's rating). - 2) Are used as a means of transportation to and from the resident's place of business. - 3) Are not loaded with flammable, noxious, or dangerous materials. - 4) Must conform with § 220-13. - H. The business shall not be contrary to any covenants of conditions contained on the deed to the property. - I. Any applicant who resides in a condominium unit, in addition to obtaining permission from the owner, if the applicant is not the owner, must submit, at the time of application, written permission from the governing condominium association or Board of Directors.
+The outside parking of not more than two business vehicles total, which includes cars, trucks, and/or trailers, for each dwelling unit on the lot is permitted in all residential districts provided the vehicles: [Amended 3-12-2024 ATM by Art.
+Z-24-02] - 1) Do not exceed one-ton capacity (manufacturer's rating). - 2) Are used as a means of transportation to and from the resident's place of business. - 3) Are not loaded with flammable, noxious, or dangerous materials. - 4) Must conform with § 220-13. - H. The business shall not be contrary to any covenants of conditions contained on the deed to the property. - I. Any applicant who resides in a condominium unit, in addition to obtaining permission from the owner, if the applicant is not the owner, must submit, at the time of application, written permission from the governing condominium association or Board of Directors.
 [Added 3-9-2004 ATM by Art.
 P-38] - J. There shall only be one (1) home occupation per dwelling unit.
 [Added 3-11-2014 ATM by Art.
 Z-14-7]